HeshanKarunaratne/aws/README.md

 113 .
 Which service will facilitate private hybrid connectivity?
 - Direct connect is the solution when it is private and hybrid

+114 .
+Which mechanism allows developers to access AWS services from application code?
+- AWS SDK is the solution

+115 .
+Which EC2 pricing model is the most cost efficient for an uninterruptible workload that runs once a year for 24 hours?
+- Spot instance is not suitable since it needs to be uninterruptible and not a solution
+- Reserved instance is not suitable since it needs to run once a year for 24 hours and not a solution
+- On demand instances is the solution

+116 .
+Which of the following services is a MYSQL compatible database that automatically grows storage as needed?
+- RDS also MySQL compatible but it doesn't grow storage automatically
+- Amazon Aurora is the solution

+117 .
+Which AWS VPC feature enables users to connect two VPCs together?
+- VPC Peering is the solution

+118 .
+Which services primary purpose is software version control?
+- AWS CodeStar quickly develop, build and deploy applications on AWS
+- AWS CodeCommit is the solution

+119 .
+Which AWS service provides a secure, fast and cost effective way to migrate or transport exabyte-scale datasets into AWS?
+- AWS Migration Hub simplify and accelerate migrations to AWS and not the solution
+- AWS Snowmobile is the solution

+120 .
+Which of the following best describe the AWS pricing model?
+- Pay as you go, variable cost are the solutions

+121 .
+Why should a company choose AWS instead of a traditional data center?
+- AWS does not require long term contracts and provides a pay as you go model is the solution

+122 .
+What solution provides the fastest application response times to frequent accessed data to users in multiple AWS regions?
+- Amazon CloudTrail enable operational and risk auditing, governance, and compliance of your AWS account
+- Amazon CloudFront to edge locations is the solution

+123 .
+What exclusive benefit is provided to users with Enterprise Support?
+- Access to a Technical Account Manager is the solution

+124 .
+How can a user protect against AWS service disruptions if a natural disaster affects an entire geographic area?
+- Deploy applications across multiple AWS Regions is the solution

+125 .
+How does AWS most effectively reduce computing costs for a growing start up company?
+- It provides on demand resources for peak usage is the solution

+126 .
+A startup is working on a new application that needs to go to market quickly.
+The application requirements may need to be adjusted in the near future.
+Which of the characteristic of the AWS cloud would meet this specific need?
+- Elasticity, Performance, Reliability are not the solutions
+- Agility is the solution

+127 .
+Which AWS Support plan provides a full set of AWS Trusted Advisor checks?
+- Business and Enterprise is the solution

+128 .
+Which of the following services have DDoS mitigation features?
+- AWS WAF and AWS CloudFront are the solution

+129 .
+When building a cloud TCO model which cost elements should be considered for workloads running on AWS?
+- Compute cost, Storage cost and Network Infrastructure costs are the solutions

+130 .
+What time savings advantage is offered with the use of Amazon Rekognition?
+- Provides automatic detection of objects appearing in pictures is the solution

+131 .
+When comparing AWS with on premises TCO what costs are included?
+- Data center security is the solution

+132 .
+What is AWS responsible for?
+- Configuring VPC - customer
+- Managing application code - customer
+- Maintaining application traffic - customer
+- Managing network infrastructure - AWS is the solution

+133 .
+Which AWS tool will identify SG that grant unrestricted internet access to a limited list of ports?
+- AWS Trusted Advisor provides real time guidance and best practices hence the solution

+134 .
+Which AWS service can be used to generate alerts based on an estimated monthly bill?
+- AWS Config log the configuration changes over the span of time
+- AWS CloudTrail enable operational and risk auditing, governance, and compliance of your AWS account
+- Amazon CloudWatch is the solution

+135 .
+Which pricing model gives the most significant discount when compared to on demand instances?
+- All upfront Reserved instances for a 3 year term is the solution

+136 .
+Which of the following is the responsibility of AWS?
+- Setting up AWS IAM users and groups - customer
+- Patching guest OS - customer
+- Configuring security settings on EC2 - customer
+- Physically destroying storage media at end of life - AWS is the solution

+137 .
+Which of the following is an advantage of using AWS?
+- AWS manages compliance needs is the solution

+138 .
+Which AWS service would a customer use with a static website and lower latency and high transfer speeds?
+- AWS cloudfront is the solution

+139 .
+Which services manage and automate application deployments on AWS?
+- AWS CodeCommit manages code repositories
+- AWS Elastic BeanStalk is used to deploy and scale web application
+- AWS CloudFormation and AWS Elastic BeanStalk are the solution

+140 .
+A user wants guidance On possible savings when migrating from on premises to AWS.
+Which tool is suitable for this scenario?
+- AWS Well architected toll helps you to review the state of your workloads and compares them to the latest AWS architectural best practices
+- AWS Total Cost of Ownership Calculator is the solution